bouncepaw/mycorrhiza/README.md

         What auth method to use.
 Variants: "none", "fixed" (default "none") -fixed-credentials-path string
         Used when -auth-method=fixed.
-Path to file with user credentials. (default "mycocredentials.json") -header-links-hypha string
+Path to file with user credentials. (default "mycocredentials.json") -gemini-cert-path string
+        Directory where you store Gemini certificates.
+Leave empty if you don't want to use Gemini.
+  -header-links-hypha string
         Optional hypha that overrides the header links -home string